-There are plenty of disciplines you can pick from to study in English in Canada.
-Here are just of few of the most popular options to consider:
+There are plenty of disciplines you can study in Canada.
+Here are just of few of the most popular options:

 - Masters in Environmental Sciences in Canada